Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Resolving a Fundamental Question

-Following a brief explanation of key notions and notation in Section \ref{sec:preliminaries}, we will give in Section \ref{sec:main-theorem} the proof of Theorem \ref{UCFL2V-by-CFLSV}, completing the proof of Theorem \ref{CFL2V-refine-CFLSV} as well.
-Our proof will start in Sections \ref{sec:example-function} with a presentation of our example function $h_3$, a member of $\ucfltwov$.
-The proof will then proceed, by way of contradiction, with a faulty assumption that a certain refinement, say, $g$ of $h_3$ exists in $\cflsv$.
-Thus, there is an npda computing $g$ using a write-only output tape.
-For our proof,however, we wish to avoid the handling of the output tape of this npda and thus seek a simpler model of automaton for an easier analysis of its behaviors.
-For this purpose, we will introduce in Section \ref{sec:colored-automata} a new concept of ``colored'' automaton---a new type of automaton having no output tape but having ``colors''---which can simulate an npda equipped with an output tape that computes $g$, To lead to the desired contradiction, we are focused on particular accepting colored computation paths of the colored automaton and see how the computation paths can turn into different colors if we change certain portions of input strings.
+To lead to the desired contradiction, we are focused on accepting colored computation paths of a colored automaton and see how the computation paths can turn into different colors if we alter certain portions of input strings.
 The proof will further exploit special properties of such a colored automaton by analyzing the behaviors of its time transition record of stack contents (called a \emph{stack history}) generated by this colored automaton.
 The detailed combinatorial analysis of the stack history will be presented in Sections \ref{sec:case-one}--\ref{sec:case-two}.
 The analysis itself is interesting on its own right.
 The proof of the main theorem will be split into two cases.
 In Case 1, the proof is supported by two key statements, Proposition \ref{size-stack-content} and Proposition \ref{symbol-length-small} (for a special case, Proposition \ref{stack-height-bound}), in which we estimate the height of stack contents at certain points of a stack history.
+The proofs of these propositions are quite contrive to some extent.
 These estimations provide two contradictory upper and lower bounds of the height, leading to the desired contradiction.
 In Case 2, we transform this case back to Case 1 by constructing a ``reversed'' colored automaton in Proposition \ref{reversing-machine} in Section \ref{sec:case-two}.

 \s